giorgos8/ExchangeRates_Python/README.md

-# Project Title

-Exchange Rates
+# Exchange Rates

+The target is to call the API https://docs.openexchangerates.org/reference/api-introduction with Exchange Rates daily and input the data into a SQL Server Database table

 ## Description

-The target is to call an API with Exchange Rates daily and input the data into a SQL Server Database table
+1. Using OOP (Python)...
+The task is to extract data from a web source (Open Exchange Rates), transforms the dataset (convert from USD base to EUR) and loads it into a database (ETL).
+2. Using RDBMS (SQL Server 2019) ...
+The data is loadind daily into a table.
+Then we create views-reports about the data and statistics.
+3. Using C# (.NET)
+a simple user can use a simle Windows Application to admin, watch and run (re-run) the API

 ## Getting Started